17+ Facts about Arctic Terns From Arctic to Antarctic! (Free Printable)

 The Arctic Terns Migrate In Large Groups And Split At The Equator

-The congregation then splits at the equator, with half of the group flying along the coast of Africa (known as eastern Terns) and the other half along the coast of South America (known as western Terns).
+The congregation then splits at the equator, with half of the group flying along the coast of Africa and the other half along the coast of South America.
 Both groups coordinate their landing in Antarctica almost precisely at the same time and place.

 Interestingly, the species’ northbound migration doesn’t involve such a distinct split at the equator.
 The route back to the northern polar region is relatively similar for large groups of Arctic terns.